-Eligible parties intending to submit a preliminary CREST Center proposal or a full HBCU-RISE proposal are encouraged to participate in Webinars that will be webcast after the release of this solicitation.
+Eligible parties intending to submit a preliminary CREST Center proposal, a CREST-PRF proposal or a full HBCU-RISE proposal are encouraged to participate in Webinars that will be webcast after the release of this solicitation.
 Contact the CREST staff listed in this solicitation to register for a Webinar.